Anti-Hunger Policy Conference Passes the Mic to Advocates

 Curious as to how FoodMinds can help support your organization’s nutrition and anti-hunger efforts?
 Let’s get in touch – I can be reached at [email protected].

-Elizabeth Stoltz is an account supervisor at FoodMinds in Washington, DC.
+Elizabeth Stoltz is an account supervisor at FoodMinds, a division of Padilla, in Washington, DC.